KSI: Other ventures

-Acting
+Film and television career

-In 2016 KSI and Caspar Lee starred in the British direct-to-video comedy film Laid in America.
-The film was written and directed by Sam Milman and Peter Vass, and was produced by The Fun Group LLC and Max Gottlieb.
+In 2016, KSI and Caspar Lee starred in the British direct-to-video comedy film Laid in America.
+The film was written and directed by Sam Milman and Peter Vass and was produced by The Fun Group LLC and Max Gottlieb.
 The film was released direct-to-video by Universal Pictures on 26 September 2016.
 Jason Best of Movie Talk gave the film 1 out of 5 and called it "Crass and witless."

-In 2018 KSI released a documentary film titled KSI: Can't Lose.
-The film reveals the behind the scenes of what led KSI to become the YouTube champion of the world after his boxing debut fight against fellow YouTube star Joe Weller, and how KSI will use what he learned to fight Logan Paul.
-The film was produced by fellow YouTuber Callux's film studio After Party Studios and was distributed by Sony Pictures Home Entertainment.
+In 2018, KSI released a documentary film titled KSI: Can't Lose.
+The film reveals the behind-the-scenes story of what led KSI to become the YouTube champion of the world after his boxing debut fight against fellow YouTube star Joe Weller and how KSI will use what he learned to fight Logan Paul.
+The film was produced by fellow YouTuber Callux's film studio, After Party Studios, and was distributed by Sony Pictures Home Entertainment.

 KSI makes a brief appearance in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.

-In 2022, it was announced that a documentary called KSI: In Real Life would be produced by Amazon Prime Video and Louis Theroux, focusing on KSI's life and career.
+In 2023, KSI released a documentary called KSI: In Real Life, produced by Amazon Prime Video and Louis Theroux, focusing on KSI's life and career.
 Theroux stated that it would be "an opportunity to see another side of JJ, understanding how he got where he is, the world of a premium online content creator today, and a man who has made it his brand never to lose, as he takes on the music business."

+In June 2024, KSI alongside the Sidemen created a reality competition series called Inside.
+The series first premiered on 2 June on the Sidemen's YouTube channel.
+In November 2024, Netflix acquired the streaming rights and announced a second series, which premiered in March 2025, alongside an American version called Inside: USA, which premiered in September 2025.

+In February 2025, KSI appeared as a guest judge on Britain's Got Talent series 18 on ITV1, standing in for Bruno Tonioli due to his commitments in America with Dancing with the Stars, and for Simon Cowell, who stepped down following the death of former One Direction star Liam Payne.
+He also appeared as guest judge in the fifth semi-final, in which he pressed the Live Show Golden Buzzer for magician and eventual winner Harry Moulding, and as guest performer in the live final, performing many of his hits an including a guest appearance by Tom Grennan for the song Not Over Yet.
+For series 19, KSI returned and replaced Tonioli to become a full time judge.